cyrusimap/cyrus-sasl/win32/README.md

 ## msbuild

-msbuild or regular Microsoft Visual Studio solutions / projects are represented as *.sln and *.vcxproj files.
+msbuild or regular Microsoft Visual Studio solutions / projects are represented as
+\*.sln and \*.vcxproj files.
 The solution file is capable to build release or debug version of sasl2.dll.
 Some plugins won't be compiled (see existing plugin*.vcxproj files), and the compiled ones will be statically linked into sasl2.dll.
 Even so, it's not a big deal to add support for the remaining plugins.

+**IMPORTANT:** Only x64 configuration was tested with current Visual Studio projects.

 #### Dependencies